 - Middle School students are currently learning on campus and remotely; COVID-19 testing is conducted weekly

-- All on-campus students must receive a COVID-19 test prior to in-person learning, and testing will continue weekly
+- All on-campus students must receive a negative COVID-19 test prior to in-person learning; regular testing will follow

-COVID-19 testing is provided for all students, faculty, and staff in advance of and during their time on campus The results of these tests—combined with local COVID-19 trends, expertise from public health and medical experts, and guidance from the Commonwealth of Massachusetts—inform the phases of our plan.
+COVID-19 testing is provided for all students, faculty, and staff during their time on campus.
+The results of these tests—combined with local COVID-19 trends, expertise from public health and medical experts, and guidance from the Commonwealth of Massachusetts—inform the phases of our plan.
 We remain prepared to pivot quickly as circumstances change.

 Our success requires shared commitment from every member of our community as we navigate these new protocols together.
 We thank you in advance for your support of our School.

 We base our approach on guidance from public health and medical experts and the Commonwealth of Massachusetts, as well as our experience as educators.

 We are committed to a rigorous and collaborative approach that cultivates curious and engaged learners.

 We work together to ensure that all have access to learning via curriculum and technology.

 We facilitate and nurture student relationships—with teachers, advisors, and peers—through academics and co-curricular activities.